MagmaGuy/FreeMinecraftModels/ReadMe.md

 ### Click events

-FreeMinecraftModels provides custom events for when a player left of right-clicks a modeled entity.
+FreeMinecraftModels provides custom events for when a player left of right-clicks a modeled entity, or enters its hitbox.

 Those are events are:

 - `ModeledEntityLeftClickEvent`
 - `ModeledEntityRightClickEvent`
+- `ModeledEntityHitboxContactEvent` (entity must be set to tick collision checks if not dynamic)
 - `PropLeftClickEvent`
 - `PropRightClickEvent`
+- `PropEntityHitboxContactEvent` (entity must be set to tick collision checks)
 - `StaticEntityLeftClickEvent`
 - `StaticEntityRightClickEvent`
+- `StaticEntityHitboxContactEvent` (entity must be set to tick collision checks)
 - `DynamicEntityLeftClickEvent`
 - `DynamicEntityRightClickEvent`
+- `DynamicEntityHitboxContactEvent`

 They are all `Cancellable` and can be cancelled.
 Additionally, they all have a `Player` as their first parameter, and expose the entity that was clicked.